Updated to work on Raspbian Buster and tested with Raspberry pi 3, 3B+ and 4.

 Now we are done installing OpenCV and helpful accompanying libraries on Raspberry Pi.
-Let's move forward to object detection and machine learning using OpenCV on Raspberry Pi.
+Let's move forward to face detection using OpenCV on Raspberry Pi.

 Let's start by writing the code that will detect faces in the images it receives.
-For face detection, you need a cascade file.
-Save this file in the working directory as "haarcascade_frontalface_default.xml".
+For this, you need a cascade file.

 After running the code, it will draw rectangles around the faces as shown in the picture below.